zerynth/core-zerynth-toolchain/docs/docs_provisioning_provisioningcmd.rst

     ztc provisioning read-config device_alias

 Reads and outputs the configuration of the crypto element plugged to device with alias :samp:`alias`.

+Available command options are:

+* :option:`--output path`, to specify a path to store read configuration in binary format.

 .. _ztc-cmd-provisioning-get_public: